Kiruba Sivasubramaniam

-Kiruba Sivasubramaniam Haran is an American engineer and professor.
+Sir Kiruba Sivasubramaniam Haran is an American engineer and professor.
 He is the Grainger Endowed Director's Chair in Electric Machinery and Electromechanics in the Department of Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign.
-He also serves as the Director of the POETS Engineering Research Center, funded by the National Science Foundation (NSF), and is the Director of the Grainger Center for Electric Machinery and Electromechanics (CEME).
+He also serves as the director of the POETS Engineering Research Center, funded by the National Science Foundation (NSF), and is the director of the Grainger Center for Electric Machinery and Electromechanics (CEME).
 Haran leads a research group focused on electrical machines at the University of Illinois.
 He is the founder and the Chief Technology Officer of Hinetics, a clean energy aviation start-up.

 Haran was named as Associated Fellow of the American Institute of Aeronautics and Astronautics (AIAA) in 2019.
 He is also a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and a recipient of the IEEE-PES Cyril Veinott Electromechanical Energy Award in 2019 for contributions to advanced electric machinery technology and application.